 Strains Are Present Throughout Several Species

 Strains are present throughout several different species.
-They’re extremely common throughout species that we as humans have intervened with to alter the genetic qualities for our benefit.
+They’re extremely common throughout species that we humans have intervened with to alter our genetic qualities for our benefit.

 You can see this clearly when looking at dog breeds.

 Dogs are part of the kingdom Animalia.
 The species’ binomial name is Canis lupus familiaris.
-Although this is one species, there are several different dog breeds that differ greatly in appearance, characteristics, and qualities.
+Although this is one species, several different dog breeds differ significantly in appearance, characteristics, and qualities.

 Within the Canis lupus familiaris species exists several breeds such as Collie, Malamute, Terrier, Alsatian, and Poodle.
 Although we call these breeds, they are essentially different strains of Canis lupus familiaris.

 You’ll find several strains in the species we use for medical and recreational consumption as well.
 Cannabis is a good example.
 Cannabis sativa and Cannabis indica are both species that are made up of several strains, for example, Sour Diesel, Kush, Purple Haze, and Northern Lights.
 Kratom and kava are good examples of psychoactive plants with many unique strains.